ebullient/ttrpg-convert-cli/docs/templates/dnd5e/QuteItem/README.md

 ### detail

-Item details: tier, rarity, category, attunement
+Formatted string of item details.
+Will include some combination of tier, rarity, category, and attunement

 ### fluffImages